phoban01/gitops-component-cli/README.md

 To generate the output as yaml we use the following component cli commands:

-`gitopsx component render -f Application.cue -oyaml`
+`component render -f application.cue -oyaml`